5 BEST Nano Protein Skimmers for Cleaner Saltwater Tanks

 A question that often pops up regarding nano protein skimmers is whether or not they’re really necessary.

-Well, let’s start by saying that you can get by without a protein skinner if you’re only planning to keep corals.
-But even then, it’ll be much tougher to maintain your aquarium running smoothly without a skimmer.
+Well, let’s start by saying that you can get by without a protein skimmer if you’re only planning to keep corals.
+But even then, it’ll be much tougher to keep your aquarium running smoothly without a skimmer.

 Advantages of buying a nano skimmer: